AI-secure/T3/README.md

 # T3

-This is the official code base for the paper, "T3: Tree-Autoencoder Constrained Adversarial Text Generation for Targeted Attack".
+This is the official code base for the EMNLP 2020 paper, "T3: Tree-Autoencoder Constrained Adversarial Text Generation for Targeted Attack".

 This repo contains the code to attack both classification models (self-attentive models and BERT) and question answering models (BiDAF and BERT).
 We put our attack code in each folders.